Rail North Committee (RNC) Meeting:

 In its (initial) response to the Williams Rail Review, Version 2, 30 April 2019, TfN noted that the rail industry “lacks a clear strategic direction”, and called for “an integrated strategic plan” for the introduction of new rolling stock, where acquisition and national cascading needs to be in lockstep with infrastructure upgrades such as electrification schemes and platform extensions to accommodate longer trains.
 This cannot be delivered without some degree of centralisation.

 3) Transparency.
 Trust has been eroded between many industry parties and stakeholders because full industry information has not always been available, e.g due to commercial confidentiality.
 More sharing of information - and even more importantly establishing joint working groups, and joint teams means that all parties have access to the same information, understand all the complexities and constraints and will be more likely to come up with a consensus of options and their strengths and weaknesses, even if they do not have the same opinion.

 Critique of ‘transparency’ element in rail reform agenda:

 Joint working is commendable in theory, though in practice it can provoke conflicts of loyalty when embedded officers find themselves challenged to support outcomes that may fall significantly short of the aspirations of their parent body.
 Managerial and operational intelligence relating to public transport in the North of England is disseminated among too many stakeholders.
 Their overlapping remits serve to impede objective scrutiny and focused response.

-Lack of rigour in defining relationships between interested parties has spawned a culture within which a merry-go-round of reports and recommendations can serve to camouflage critical paths and weaken individual accountability.
-Decision-making granularity is set at too fine a mesh.
-There is a super-abundance of horizontal (consultative) pathways and a paucity of vertical (executive) pathways.
+Lack of rigour in defining relationships between interested parties may spawn a culture within which a merry-go-round of reports and recommendations can serve to camouflage critical paths and weaken individual accountability.
+Decision-making granularity must not be set at too fine a mesh.
+It is not good to create a super-abundance of horizontal (consultative) pathways whilst tolerating a paucity of vertical (executive) pathways.

 return to last index